Endogen/Telegram-Kraken-Bot/README.md

 ```

 ##### Installing from `requirements.txt`
-Do the above to install the newest versions of the needed Python modules or install a set of module-versions that is known to work together for sure with:
+Do the above to install the newest versions of the needed Python modules (recommended) or if you run into issues, install a set of module-versions that is known to work together for sure with:
 ```shell
 pip3 install -r requirements.txt
 ```